Red List

 Structural break signals

-BJ qualifies for the Watch on decline depth.
+BJ qualifies for the Red List on decline sigma.

 Decline depth